 “The Incumbent Worker Training Grants are essential to help Tennessee’s workers look to the future with job growth and stability,” said Governor Bredesen.
 “This grant will help keep this company competitive and increase the skills of their talented employees.”

 “The Incumbent Worker Training Program provides grant funding for customized training for existing businesses,” said Commissioner Neeley.
 “I am proud to award this grant money to keep area workers on the job.”

-“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grant to PML, Incorporated,” said Senator Roy Herron.
+“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grant to Champion Homes,” said Senator Roy Herron.
 “This will help keep Henry County workers employed and help improve our economy.”

-“The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills,” said Representative Willie “Butch” Borchert.
+“The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills,” said Representative Butch Borchert.

-The Southwest Tennessee Human Resource Agency played a key role in awarding the grant to PML, Inc.
+The Southwest Human Resource Agency played a vital role in awarding this grant to Champion Homes.